 - Catastrophising everything that’s going on

-What can we do to help it
+What can we do to stop burnout?

 Siobhán says that up until last March we paid lip service to our own wellness, such as going to the gym and connecting with others, however, one of the things we were really guilty of is ‘runaway recovery’ or ‘runaway prevention’ – “where we work really hard but just keep going on the treadmill because I’m going on my holidays, I’m going to run away,” she said.